 And businesses need to embrace these changes in order not just to survive, but to thrive and grow.
-There is ample research that shows that engaging with these new workers leads to improvements in performance, staff attraction and retention, reduced costs and competitive advantage.
+There is ample research (see references below) that shows that engaging with these new workers leads to tangible business improvements.
+For example, increased performance, improved staff attraction and retention, reduced costs and competitive advantage.

 The future of work is not what it was.

 In the past, everyone worked in set places at set times, in highly controlled and closely managed environments.
 They also undertook repetitive, unimaginative tasks, the success of which were measured in hours spent rather than quality or output.

 But this is not what the future looks like.
 Because we now want to work for who we want; when, where and how we want.
 And we need jobs that require creative input, with limited oversight, where we are measured on output.

 Some started on this journey nearly two decades ago (organisations like BT and the AA have long used flexible working to improve performance and reduce costs).
 Others have only recently embarked or have yet to see the need to change.